HomeDirectoriesThe Future is Now: Why Your Business Needs to Be on an...

 Success Story: Regional Healthcare Provider

-A multi-location healthcare practice implemented a structured approach to their AI directory presence, focusing on detailed service descriptions and integration with their patient management system.
-Within six months, they attributed a 34% increase in new patient acquisitions to their enhanced directory strategy, with particularly strong results for specialty services that the AI effectively matched with specific patient searches.
+A multi-location healthcare practice took a structured approach to its AI directory presence, focusing on detailed service descriptions and integration with its patient management system.
+Within six months, it attributed a 34% increase in new patient acquisitions to the improved directory strategy, with especially strong results for specialty services that the AI matched with specific patient searches.

-Throughout implementation, maintain focus on how the directory’s AI capabilities align with your specific business objectives.
-For example, if your primary goal is increasing appointments for a particular service line, ensure your profile emphasizes those services and that your tracking specifically measures related conversions.
+Through the whole process, keep the directory’s AI capabilities tied to your specific goals.
+If your main aim is more appointments for a particular service line, make sure your profile emphasizes those services and your tracking measures the related conversions.

 Implementation Checklist: